Zero-Harm-AI-LLC/TennisMotion/README.md

 # TennisMotion
-TennisMotion is an AI-powered coaching application that helps players refine their techniques by comparing them to expert-level techniques
+TennisMotion is an AI-powered coaching application that helps players refine their techniques by comparing them to expert-level techniques. <br>**This internship project focuses on exploring the application of AI for training in tennis, including player movements, ball trajectories, and technical skills.
+Some ML models we explored were YOLO for player and ball detection, ResNet for tennis court keypoints detection and MLKit Pose Detection for player techniques.**

 ## Features
 - Splash screen